USB4: Functionality of USB4 ports

-Similarly to how USB 3.x specifications defined the new SuperSpeed(Plus) protocols for faster signaling rates, they also mandated that USB 3.x physically and architecturally implement USB 2.0 specification with dedicated wires, where the USB4 specification describes 2 different aspects.
-The first one is what type of existing connections and compatibility a USB4 port guarantees.
 The USB4 specification speaks of downstream facing ports (DFP) and upstream facing ports (UFP) rather than host and peripheral ports.
 Downstream facing ports includes host ports as well as any "outputs" of a USB4 hub, while upstream facing ports include anything that is connectable to a downstream facing port, like the ports of peripherals or the "input" port of a USB4 hub.

 Any USB4 DFP port is required to also implement USB 2.0, USB 3.2 and DP Alternative Mode support, each according to their own specifications.
-As such, a USB4 DFP is backwards compatible to all previous USB standards and DP output.
+As such, a USB4 DFP is backward compatible to all previous USB standards and DP output.

 USB 2.0 DFP features

 USB 2.0 defines 3 different bit rates (Low-, Full-, High-Speed), all are required to be supported.
-USB 2.0 abilities uses separate wires on the Type-C connector that are not used by USB 3.2 or USB4.
+USB 2.0 abilities use separate wires and pins on the Type-C connector that are not used by USB 3.2 or USB4 or most other Alt modes.

 USB 3.x DFP features

-USB 3.2, the current version, defines 3 different bit rates ("5 Gbps" a.k.a.
-SuperSpeed, "10 Gbps" a.k.a.
-SuperSpeed+, "20 Gbps" a.k.a.
-SuperSpeed+ 20 Gbps).
-While USB 3.2 specification has been referenced USB4 from the start, only the 2 lower speeds (5 Gbit/s, 10 Gbit/s) are mandatory for USB4 DFPs to support.
+USB 3.2, the current version, defines 3 different bit rates 5 Gbit/s, 10 Gbit/s and 20 Gbit/s.

+While the USB 3.2 specification has been referenced by USB4 from the start, only the two lower speeds (5 Gbit/s, 10 Gbit/s) are mandatory for USB4 DFPs to support.

+As with any previous USB 3.x DFP, the USB 2.0 connection remains available in parallel to it.

 DP Alt Mode DFP features

-The USB4 specifications make no reference to a minimum feature set for its DP Alternative Mode functionality, but Thunderbolt 3 does.
+The USB4 specifications make no reference to a minimum speed or features for its DP Alternative Mode functionality, but Thunderbolt 3 does.
 In practice, Intel's family of TB 3 controllers requires at least DisplayPort 1.2 at HBR2 speeds to support 4K60 output, but is also available with up to HBR3 speeds according to the DisplayPort 1.4a specification.

+DP Alt Mode can always coexist with USB 2.0 connections.
+And it can be used in a halved mode, where half of the other high speed wires remain available for 5 or 10 Gbit/s USB 3.x connections.

+Thunderbolt 3 Alt Mode DFP/UFP features

+While a very common feature, it is optional for most USB4 ports to support the TB3 connections (at 20 or 40 Gbit/s).
+While those TB3 connections are technically an Alt Mode, similar to DP Alt mode, the principles of it are closest to USB4 connections.
+See Thunderbolt 3 Compatibility for more details.

+It is possible for USB4 devices to support TB3 connections (to other USB4 devices or to TB3 peripherals), but not support being recognized by TB3 hosts.